Americas: North, Central, South & Caribbean

 Please apply six months in advance of your planned travel by submitting a 1-2 page statement in the form of a Microsoft Word document, and a CV or resume.
-The two separate documents should be attached in a single email to the Office of Global Health Programs.
+The two separate documents should be attached in a single email to the Office of The Center for Global Health.
 The statement should cover the following:

 - Why you are interested in this opportunity

 - Dates when you would like to be in Argentina